 When your course ends, the hard copies are returned to the regular collection.
 If you want the materials to remain on course reserve for another term, please email firstname.lastname@example.org.

 How can students find material on course reserve?

-Hard copies are kept behind the circulation desk in the Engineering & Computer Science Library and are organized by call number.
-Students can find the call number by searching the course reserves collection within the U of T catalogue through the course reserve database.
+Hrd copies are kept behind the circulation desk in the Engineering & Computer Science Library and are organized by call number.
+Students can find the call number by searching the course reserves collection within the U of T catalogue.
 Students can search by instructor, course code or course name.
 The complete reading list is also uploaded into your Quercus course page where students will be able to access all the electronic readings through the Library Course Reserves link.